rameshchauhan01/Batabase/BasicQ&A.md

 		FROM tbl_Student
 		GROUP BY rollNumber

 DISTINCT is useful in certain circumstances, but it has drawback that it can increase load on the query engine to perform the sort (since it needs to compare the result set to itself to remove duplicates)

-The SQL HAVING Clause:
+### The SQL HAVING Clause: <br/>
 	The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregate functions.
 	SELECT COUNT(CustomerID), Country
 	FROM Customers
 	GROUP BY Country
 	HAVING COUNT(CustomerID) > 5;

-SQL Wildcard Characters:
+### SQL Wildcard Characters: <br>
 	A wildcard character is used to substitute one or more characters in a string. e.g: %,-,[],^ etc

-Built in functions:
-	Count, Avg,Sum,Min,Max

-where Clause operators:
+### where Clause operators: <br/>
 	<>	Not equal.
 Note: In some versions of SQL this operator may be written as !=
 	BETWEEN	Between a certain range
 	LIKE	Search for a pattern